poulsp/docker-Alice-Linux-x86/README.md

 ```

 ## Experimental.
 I am experimenting with a webcam mic and usb-speakers.
-Therefore there is a asound.conf in config.
+Therefore there is a asound.conf.example in Docker/host_volumes/config.
+If you want to use it to run audio in and audio out on the host.
+Set `"disableSoundAndMic": false` in config.json and copy asound.conf.example to asound.conf and edit it.

 ## 📜 License.
 docker-Alice-Linux-x86 ships under GPLv3, it means you are free to use and redistribute the code but are not allowed to use any part of it under a closed license.